gojek/ziggurat/README.md

         * oldest-processed-messages-in-s - The oldest message which will be processed by stream in second.
 By default the value is 604800 (1 week)
         * proto-class - The proto-class of the message so that it can be decompiled before being passed to the mapper function
         * changelog-topic-replication-factor - the internal changelog topic replication factor.
 By default the value is 3
+        * producer - Configuration for KafkaProducer.
+Currently, only following options are supported.
+Please see [Producer Configs](https://kafka.apache.org/documentation/#producerconfigs) for detailed explanation for each of the configuration parameters.
+            * bootstrap.servers - A list of host/port pairs to use for establishing the initial connection to the Kafka cluster.
+            * acks - The number of acknowledgments the producer requires the leader to have received before considering a request complete.
+Valid values are [all, -1, 0, 1].
+            * retries - Setting a value greater than zero will cause the client to resend any record whose send fails with a potentially transient error.
+            * key.serializer - Serializer class for key that implements the org.apache.kafka.common.serialization.Serializer interface.
+            * value.serializer - Serializer class for value that implements the org.apache.kafka.common.serialization.Serializer interface.
+            * max.in.flight.requests.per.connection - The maximum number of unacknowledged requests the client will send on a single connection before blocking.
+            * enable.idempotence - When set to 'true', the producer will ensure that exactly one copy of each message is written in the stream.
+If 'false', producer retries due to broker failures, etc., may write duplicates of the retried message in the stream.

 * datadog - The statsd host and port that metrics should be sent to, although the key name is datadog, it supports statsd as well to send metrics.
 * sentry - Whenever a :failure keyword is returned from the mapper-function or an exception is raised while executing the mapper-function, an event is sent to sentry.
 You can skip this flow by disabling it.
 * rabbit-mq-connection - The details required to make a connection to rabbitmq.
 We use rabbitmq for the retry mechanism.